 - Overkill for clean wood cuts without embedded nails — standard bi-metal is sufficient

-Who it's for: Framers, remodelers, and demo contractors who cut through nail-embedded lumber, salvage materials, and mixed-material demolition daily.
+Who it's for: Framers, remodelers, plumbers, and demo contractors who cut through nail-embedded lumber, salvage materials, and mixed-material demolition daily.

-Check Current Price on Amazon →#2 -- Best Value
+Check Price on Amazon#2 -- Best Value

 Key features